From the moment volunteers waved the first family through the gate at Skyline Farm until the last slice of pie was served, HenryFest 2017 was a blast.

-Not only do we love hanging out with you, the event is an important fundraiser for 317 Main Community Music Center, allowing us to support mission-critical musical education programs.
+Not only do we love hanging out with you, the event is an important fundraiser and friend raiser for 317 Main Community Music Center, allowing us to support mission-critical musical education programs.

 Along with a top-notch lineup of artists, the day includes music & dance workshops for all ages & abilities, children’s activities, an instrument discovery tent, lawn games, local food trucks, craft beer, and homemade pie.

 Starcrossed Losers (Alt Folk/Rock)

 Old Eleven, Featuring Eli Gilbert & Lincoln Meyers (Bluegrass)